When it comes to the Boston Terrier vs French Bulldog, the two are very popular breeds. They both have a large following of fans.

-It is important to never take these breeds out for exercise in hot weather.
+But, it is important to never take these breeds out for exercise in hot weather.

 In times of hot weather, it is recommended to exercise a French Bulldog or Boston Terrier indoors in a well air-conditioned home.

-Strenuous exercise should also be avoided with these breeds, as their breathing will be unable to keep up.
+Strenuous exercise should also be avoided with these breeds.
+As their breathing will be unable to keep up.

 Finally, the French Bulldog should never be unsupervised near deep water.
 They cannot swim due to their heavyset body and short legs and are at a high risk of drowning.

 Unfortunately, both of these breeds suffer from serious health issues.

 Structural Health Issues

 One of these is a structural health problem that is present in both the Boston Terrier and French Bulldog.

 This is the flat-face that both breeds are known for.
 While it’s seen as a cute trait to many, it brings a lot of health risks.

 Brachycephalic Airway Syndrome is a serious condition brought on by this structural problem.
 It is where a short muzzle causes the compression of the nose, hampering the dog’s breathing ability.